danielsaidi/SwiftUIKit/README.md

 ## About SwiftUIKit

 SwiftUIKit adds extra functionality to `SwiftUI`, like additional view, extensions to existing types and completely new stuff.

-SwiftUIKit also has a bunch of non-SwiftUI related things that I often use in my apps.
+It also has a bunch of non-SwiftUI related things that I often use in my apps.